 Creating a Homestead in the Heart of New JerseyMarch 31, 2020

-The Small House is a 12-part blog series that will share the vision, architectural challenges, and construction effort involved in building a new house, one that defies conventional home design by integrating the environment in a rigorous, locally unprecedented and beneficial way.
+This 12-part blog series will share the vision, architectural challenges, and construction effort involved in building a new house, one that defies conventional home design by integrating the environment in a rigorous, locally unprecedented and beneficial way.

 Deborah’s blog is based on conversations between Deborah, Jason, Rob DeStefano, Landscape Architect and Owner, GreenCraft Associates, and Adam Dusen, Permaculture Design Expert and Owner, Hundred Fruit Farm | May 22, 2020